Thermal storage study

 Thermal storage by buffer tank

-This type of thermal reservoir can be coupled with cooling systems (heat pumps) to use this stored energy at peak load times, thus minimizing consumption costs and smoothing out peak power demands.
+A buffer storage tank is a widely proven technology for storing excess heat energy (hot or cold) during off-peak hours.
+This type of thermal reservoir can be coupled with cooling systems (heat pump) making it possible to use this stored energy at peak load times, thus minimizing consumption costs and smoothing out power demand peaks.

 How it works